jarmanbot/Indoor-Jungle/game-concept.md

 # Indoor Jungle: Web3 Plant Game Concept

 ## Overview
 "Indoor Jungle" is a virtual plant collecting and nurturing game where players start in a small apartment and work their way up to luxury homes while buying, selling, and caring for plants.
-The game connects to the real plant care app to create a seamless experience between virtual and real-world plant care, using the LVS token ("leaves") as its in-game currency.
+The game connects to the real plant care app to create a seamless experience between virtual and real-world plant care, using the LVS token ("leaves") as its in-game currency.note some of the rarer vitual NFTs like plant plots are attached to a real pot you can buy with LVS and grow your plants babies in the real world.

 ## Core Gameplay Loop